dmit2025/dmit-2025-workbook/module-0/01-local-environment-setup/installation-guide.md

 PHP is a server-side language.
 This means that any PHP script needs to be run by an interpreter (the PHP 'engine') installed on a server before a browser can render the output for the user.
 Because of this, we need to set up our development environment before we can start learning the language.

+In this course, we will use Docker Desktop, which will allow us to run our development environment locally (i.e. on our own computers).
+It works by letting us build and run a container that has everything needed to run our applications, including the operating system, software, libraries, code, and configuration settings that would normally be on a remote server.

 This guide will help you set up your development environment for DMIT2025 - PHP/MySQL.